Release Notes

 - When creating an ImageData via the getImageData() & createImageData() methods or

-constructor, the optional settings arg now allows you to select thecolorType
+new ImageData()constructor, the optional settings arg now allows you to select thecolorTypefor the buffer's pixels.

 Typography